Shimo-Imaichi Station: Platforms

-Adjacent stations

 History

 Shimo-Imaichi Station opened on 7 July 1929.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Shimo-Imaichi Station becoming "TN-23".

 A turntable was installed next to the station in 2016 for turning the steam locomotive used on steam-hauled tourist trains operating between Shimo-Imaichi and Kinugawa-Onsen since August 2017.
 The turntable was acquired from the JR West Nagatoshi Station in Yamaguchi Prefecture.
 A two-stall engine shed to house the steam locomotive was also constructed adjacent to it.
 At the same time, the station was renovated to architecturally resemble a Japanese railway station from the Showa era.

 The original footbridge linking the platforms received protection by the national government as a Registered Tangible Cultural Property in 2017.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 2432 passengers daily (boarding passengers only).